 - Artist bio

 - A short statement about either the work submitted or a more general statement about why you are participating.

-If you do not feel comfortable providing any information beyond the practical contact and work details that is fine.
+- If you do not feel comfortable providing any information beyond the practical contact and work details that is fine.

-By submitting to the NASTY WOMEN Memphis | WAR Paint! exhibit you are agreeing to allow us to use your name and work image to help in the promotion of the exhibition.
-If your work is sold, the curatorial team will coordinate with you for the transfer of your work to the buyer and 50% of payment of your work to you.
+By submitting to the NASTY WOMEN Memphis: Choice exhibit you are agreeing to allow us to use your name and work image to help in the promotion of the exhibition.
+If your work is sold, the curatorial team will coordinate with you for the transfer of your work to the buyer, and 50% of payment of your work to you.

 All accepted works will remain in the exhibit until after closing, at which time the sold works will be transferred to buyers, who are required to:

 - Retrieve their purchase from Marshall Arts Gallery after closing, or

 - Make arrangements to have their purchase shipped to them, at their expense.

 All works that have not been sold in the exhibit, will require pick-up by the artist at the gallery, following the closing.